SpaceML/PSFGAN/README.md

 <tt>GALFIT</tt>, <tt>Source Extractor</tt>, SDSS PSF tool ("Stand Alone Code" downloaded from http://www.sdss.org/dr12/algorithms/read_psf/)

 ## Dependencies
+The code currently runs on <tt>python 2.7</tt> but we are working on making it compatible for new versions of python.

 Training requires the following python packages: <tt>tensorflow</tt>, <tt>numpy</tt>

 Testing requires the following python packages: <tt>tensorflow</tt>, <tt>numpy</tt>, <tt>astropy</tt> (testing output is saved as a .fits file)